Volunteer

 Volunteer Requirements

-A new volunteer is someone who has not volunteered with our school before (or has not volunteered within the past 12 months).
+A new volunteer is someone who has not volunteered with our school before (or has not volunteered at Thornton within the past 12 months).

 Steps Required

-4. Bring your VSC check to the school office.
+3. Bring your VSC check to the school office.
 The office will process your VSC and return the original once it's processed.
+If your VSC has a QR code, you may forward the original email receipt from DRPS to the school's email.

-A returning volunteer is an individual who has a VSC on file with the school AND volunteered at the school within the past 12 months.
+A returning volunteer is an individual who has a Vulnerable Sector Screening (VSC) on file with the school AND volunteered at the school within the past 12 months.
 Note: VSCs are valid for 5 years.

 Steps Required